ChiLiubio/microeco/README.md

 # for other operations, see the tutorial (https://chiliubio.github.io/microeco/) and the help documentations
 # the class documentation include the function links, see the microtable class, input:
 ?microtable
-# see the tidy_dataset function in the microtable, click the link or input:
-?tidy_dataset
 ```

 ## QQ